rrosajp/python-htmlement/README.rst

     import htmlement
     root = htmlement.fromstring(html)

-Root is an :class:`ElementTree.Element <xml.etree.ElementTree.Element>` and supports the ElementTree API with XPath expressions.
+Root is an ElementTree.Element_ and supports the ElementTree API with XPath expressions.
 With this we are easily able to get both the title and all anchors in the document.
 ::